 Systems serving Group R dwelling or sleeping units where the largest source of air exhausted at a single location at the building exterior is less than 25 percent of the design outdoor air flow rate.

-C403.5.2 Condensate systems.
-On-site steam heating systems shall have condensate water heat recovery.
-On-site includes a system that is located within or adjacent to one or more buildings within the boundary of a contiguous area or campus under one ownership and which serves one or more of those buildings.

-Buildings using steam generated off-site with steam heating systems which do not have condensate water recovery shall have condensate water recovery.

-C403.5.3 Condenser heat recovery.
-Facilities having food service, meat or deli departments and having 500,000 Btu/h or greater of remote refrigeration condensers shall have condenser waste heat recovery from freezers and coolers and shall use the waste heat for service water heating, space heating or for dehumidification reheat.
-Facilities having a gross conditioned floor area of 40,000 ft2 or greater and 1,000,000 Btu/h or greater of remote refrigeration shall have condenser waste heat recovery from freezers and coolers and shall use the waste heat for service water heating, and either for space heating or for dehumidification reheat for maintaining low space humidity.

-C403.2.7 Exhaust systems.
+C403.7.8 Exhaust systems.

-C403.2.7.1 Kitchen hoods.
+C403.7.8.1 Kitchen hoods (Mandatory).
 Replacement air introduced directly into the exhaust hood cavity shall not be greater than 10 percent of the hood exhaust airflow rate.
 Conditioned supply air delivered to any space shall not exceed the greater of the following:

 The ventilation rate required to meet the space heating or cooling load.